OpenPHM/OpenPHM/README.md

 * Predictive Maintenance (PdM)

-We plan to publish a first version late 2023 or early 2024.
+We are planning to publish a first version late 2023 or early 2024.